How to Join

 Interfraternity Council (IFC)

 There are several opportunities for men to join the organizations of the Interfraternity Council.
-The majority of students join through the week-long Fall Formal Recruitment process.
-The Interfraternity Councils also organizes an Informal Recruitment process in the spring.
+The majority of students join through the Fall Formal Recruitment process.
+The IFC also organizes an Informal Recruitment process in the Spring.
 While most organizations will participate in spring recruitment, please keep in mind that not all will.

-For additional information about the Interfraternity Council and the organizations that are members of the council, please refer to the Interfraternity Council website.
+For additional information about the Interfraternity Council and the organizations that are members of the council, please refer to the Interfraternity Council webpage.
 For questions about recruitment, please contact the IFC Recruitment Team.

 Fall Formal Recruitment